tektoncd/community/teps/0063-workspace-dependencies.md

 given `Workspace` before another `Task` executes and uses the same `Workspace`.
 We need to provide a way for users to specify resource dependencies based on `Workspaces` to ensure that failure and skipping strategies for common CI/CD use cases work and users don't get unexpected `Pipeline` failures when we roll out those features.

+To enable users to specify resource dependencies based on `Workspaces`, we will provide a field - `useAfter` - that can be used to specify that a given `Task` should use a specific `Workspace` after another `Task` has already used it.
+It will be used to construct the `Directed Acyclic Graph` that represents the `Pipeline` to enforce the execution order.

 ## Motivation